Astoundingly Savory Vegetarian Red Beans and Rice Recipe

 - 5 or 6 cups brown or white rice, cooked

-- Optional: Hot sauce, diced jalapeno peppers, or ancho or chipotle chiles in adobo to taste.
+- Feel free to add hot sauce, diced jalapeno peppers, or ancho or chipotle chiles in adobo to taste.
 If you use the chiles in adobo, reduce or eliminate the liquid smoke.

-- Thinly sliced scallions and grated Parmesan cheese for garnish, if desired.
+- Add thinly sliced scallions and grated Parmesan cheese for garnish, if desired.

 About Colgin's Liquid Smoke